-- To prepare and submit applications for regeneration funding to any providers of external funding for which the Council may become eligible, and with regard to European Funding, the power to sign off public authority certificates. - 2.
-In consultation with the Executive Portfolio Holder to deal with all business grant or loan applications which comply with the agreed criteria.
-Any other grant or loan applications to be referred to the Executive. - 3.
-In consultation with the Executive Portfolio Holder to generate revenue from economic growth services, activities, initiatives and programmes in accordance with Council policies, statutory requirements, guidance and Codes of Practice'.

-B Housing Renewal

-1. To determine applications for grants to improve properties and to take all necessary steps to ensure that any action relating to the implementation of renewal areas, grants and necessary repairs of properties is carried out.

-C Asset Management

-In accordance with Council policies, statutory requirements, guidance, Codes of Practice and subject to overall budget provision:

-Land and Property

-- 1. To undertake estates management functions, including dealing with applications to develop, alter or assign property, where the Council's consent as landlord is required, and to determine whether action should be taken under relevant property related legislation. - 2.
-To be responsible for progressing all land and property transactions. - 3.
-To take action to protect the Council's legal or financial position in relation to the management of property. - 4.
-Land Sales Programme: - i) In respect of the Land Sales Programme, as approved from time to time, authority to: - a) Engage external resources where this will assist in implementation of the programme. - b) Submit for planning consent on any of the properties included in the programme where this will assist in marketing. - c) Negotiate and accept bids. - d) Advertise the intention to dispose of a site in the event that it comprises open space as defined by the Town and Country Planning Act 1990, in
+CORPORATE In accordance with Council policies, statutory requirements, guidance, Codes of DIRECTOR Practice and subject to overall budget provision, to take necessary and ECONOMIC GROWTH, appropriate action in respect of the following: ENVIRONMENT A Economic Growth AND INFRASTRUCTURE 1.
+To prepare and submit applications for regeneration funding to any providers of external funding for which the Council may become eligible, and with regard to European Funding, the power to sign off public authority certificates.
+2. In consultation with the Executive Portfolio Holder to deal with all business grant or loan applications which comply with the agreed criteria.
+Any other grant or loan applications to be referred to the Executive.
+3. In consultation with the Executive Portfolio Holder to general revenue from economic growth services, activities, initiatives and programmes in accordance with Council policies, statutory requirement guidance and Codes of Practice'.
+B Housing Renewal 1.
+To determine applications for grants to improve properties and to take all necessary steps to ensure that any action relating to the implementation of renewal areas, grants and necessary repairs of properties is carried out.
+C Asset Management In accordance with Council policies, statutory requirements, guidance, Codes of Practice and subject to overall budget provision: Land and Property 1.
+To undertake estates management functions, including dealing with applications to develop, alter or assign property, where the Council's consent as landlord is required, and to determine whether action should be taken under relevant property related legislation.
+2. To be responsible for progressing all land and property transactions.
+3. To take action to protect the Council's legal or financial position in relation to the management of property.
+4. Land Sales Programme: i) In respect of the Land Sales Programme, as approved from time to time, authority to: a) Engage external resources where this will assist in implementation of the programme. b) Submit for planning consent on any of the properties included in the programme where this will assist in marketing. c) Negotiate and accept bids. d) Advertise the intention to dispose of a site in the event that it comprises open space as defined by the Town and Country Planning Act 1990, in